soniajoseph/ViT-Prisma/docs/README.md

 Include frequent checkpoints throughout training, which will help other researchers understand training dynamics.

-# Part Thhree: ViT Training Code 🚀
+# Part Three: ViT Training Code 🚀

 This repo includes training code to easily train ViTs from scratch or finetune existing models.
+See our [Usage Guide](https://github.com/soniajoseph/ViT-Prisma/blob/main/docs/UsageGuide.md) for more information.

 ## Errors 💰
 If you point out a conceptual error in this code (e.g. incorrect implementation of a transformer, not a minor function import), I will send you $5-20 per bug depending on the bug's severity.